tebe372/MCW-Media-AI/Hands-on lab/HOL step-by-step - Media AI.md

     ![The Title, Description, and Video fields and the Upload Video button are highlighted on the Add Course page.](images/Hands-onlabstep-by-step-MediaAIimages/media/image169.png "Upload a video file")

-    > Note: Uploading the video file may take a few minutes depending on your Internet connection.
+    > **Note**: Uploading the video file may take a few minutes depending on your Internet connection.

 4. Once the video file has been uploaded, the homepage of the admin app will load displaying the Video Processing State and Progress.